Un Año, Una Noche | Living again, not surviving

 That night, Catalan director Isaki Lacuesta was not far from the massacre, as he recalls during the press conference of Un año, Una Noche (One Year, One Night) at the 72nd Berlin International Film Festival.
 This led him to immediately empathize with the people affected.
 However, it wasn’t until he read the autobiographical book Paz, Amor y Death Metal by Ramón González, a victim of the jihadist attack, that Lacuesta decided to tell his story in a movie.

 Un año, Una Noche premiered in competition at the 72nd Berlinale, where it won the Prize of the Ecumenical Jury in the International Competition.

 Terrorist attacks as subjective traumatic experiences

-What was meant to be a psychological drama centered on Ramón (Nahuel Pérez Biscayart), soon turns into a fragmented love story.
-The relationship between Ramón and his partner Céline – played by Noémie Merlant who had her breakout role in Céline Sciamma‘s Portrait of a Lady on Fire – takes center stage.
-As the two deal very differently with the legacies of the Bataclan attack, a painful dissection of their beings, and of what really matters in life, begins.
+What was meant to be a psychological drama centered on Ramón (Nahuel Pérez Biscayart) soon turns into a fragmented love story.
+The relationship between Ramón and his partner Céline – played by Noémie Merlant, who had her breakout role in Céline Sciamma‘s Portrait of a Lady on Fire – takes center stage.
+As the two deal very differently with the legacy of the Bataclan attack, a painful dissection of their beings and what matters in life begins.